Infinite-Chess/infinitechess.org/setup.md

 <img width="698" alt="20" src="https://github.com/Infinite-Chess/infinitechess.org/assets/163621561/7e4d300b-2f1c-4969-bdbd-9039ed8520c2">

 Choose a location on your machine to store the repository.
+Then when prompted whether or not to open the repository, click "Open".

 ## Step 4: Install project dependancies ##

-Open the web server project inside VSCode and open the terminal within it.
+Inside the opened VSCode project, open a terminal window within it by going to Terminal > New Terminal.

 Run the following command to auto-install all project dependancies:
 ```